Adult Day Care: Reducing Stress for Caregivers and Behaviors of Care Recipients

-By Pamela D. Wilson, CSA, MS, BS/BA, CG
+By Pamela D. Wilson, MS, BS/BA, CSA, NCG

-Costs of care for adult day centers average $70-80 per day as compared to in home caregivers averaging $28 per hour, assisted living communities averaging $4-5,000 per month, memory care communities averaging $5-8,000 per month and nursing homes averaging $300 or more per day.
+Costs of care for adult day centers average $70-80 per day as compared to in-home caregivers averaging $28 per hour, assisted living communities averaging $4-5,000 per month, memory care communities averaging $5-8,000 per month and nursing homes averaging $300 or more per day.

 Care recipients react negatively to caregivers who are angry, stressed, impatient, or feeling guilty about the care situation.
 Much like horses have intuition, individuals with memory loss look to caregivers for a sense of safety and security.
 How many times have you heard an individual say, “I don’t like this horse (dog or another animal) and it knows I don’t like it.”

-Individuals with dementia, are observant of body language, tone of voice, levels of respiration, adrenalin levels, and everything in their surroundings that might be perceived as negative or threatening.
+Individuals with dementia, are observant of body language, the tone of voice, levels of respiration, adrenalin levels, and everything in their surroundings that might be perceived as negative or threatening.

 Persons with memory loss respond to the actions of persons providing care that include family, friends, and paid caregivers.
 They respond negatively to persons who respond negatively or who are perceived to be threatening versus comforting.